-- Policy 8.7.1 Uses and Building Types Allow multi-unit residential uses in townhouses and low-rise buildings, mixed-use buildings (commercial/office/residential), and single family homes. - Policy 8.7.2 Density and Height Allow mixed-use buildings on Finlay Street between Russell Avenue and North Bluff Road with a maximum density of 2.5 FAR in buildings of up to six storeys in height.
-Allow ground-oriented townhouses on Maple Street between Russell Avenue and North Bluff Road and townhouses and lowrise apartments on North Bluff Road, with a density of 1.5 FAR in buildings of up to three storeys.
-Density and height maximums for single family homes shall be as required in the City's Zoning Bylaw. - Policy 8.7.3 Urban Design Enhance the public and built realms as outlined in the East Side Large Lot Infill Development Permit Area guidelines in Part D.
+Policy 8.7.1 Uses and Building Types - Allow multi-unit residential uses in townhouses and low to mid-rise buildings, mixed-use buildings (commercial/office/residential), and single family homes.

+Policy 8.7.2 Density and Height - Allow mixed-use buildings on Finlay Street with a maximum density of 2.5 FAR in buildings of up to six storeys in height.
+Allow ground-oriented townhouses on Maple Street with a maximum density of 1.5 FAR in buildings of up to three storeys.
+On North Bluff Road, allow townhouses and low-rise buildings up to 1.5 FAR, in buildings up to four storeys east of Lee Street, and up to three storeys west of Lee Street, with six storeys and 2.5 FAR west of Lee Street if Affordable Rental Housing is included as outlined in policy 11.2.1.c.
+Density and height maximums for single family homes shall be as required in the City's Zoning Bylaw.

+Policy 8.7.3 Urban Design - Enhance the public and built realms as outlined in the East Side Large Lot Infill Development Permit Area guidelines in Part D.